nzolman/sindy-rl/README.md

  However, the code is still being updated and cleaned to make it easier to read and use.
 Please check back for additional updates, and please use Github for any discussions, inquiries, and/or issues.

  # Getting Started
+This repository has only been tested on linux machines (Ubuntu).
+For issues with Mac/Windows, please leave a Git Issue.
+While there is no reason to suspect that this code will not work with other versions of Python 3.x, it has only been tested with Python=3.9.13, Python=3.10.6, and Python==3.10.12.
+For just using the algorithms with `gymnasium`, `dm_control`, or other easy-installation environments, you should be able to simply clone this repository and install from the requirements file.
+See ["Local Installation"](#local-install-pip) below.
+The fluids environments are a bit more nuanced---see [Fluids Simulation Environments](#fluids-simulation-Environments) below.

- ## Simulation Environments
+ ## Fluids Simulation Environments
  Before proceeding, it's important to note that each environment framework from the paper requires different dependencies.
 While the $\verb|dm_control swing-up|$ and $\verb|gymnasium Swimmer-v4|$ simulation environments require relatively few dependencies, the Cylinder, Pinball, and Airfoil 3D fluid dynamic environments each require special care to replicate the results in the paper---especially because the original versions of the simulations have since changed.

  **Cylinder**: For the latest Hydrogym Cylinder environment, please refer to the [Hydrogym repository](https://github.com/dynamicslab/hydrogym).
 For the results from this paper, we suggest you checkout the [arXiv release from our repo](https://github.com/nzolman/sindy-rl/tree/arXiv).
-We built a Docker container that can be used with our repo; see the [installation instructions below](docker-original-arxiv-version) for more instructions.
+We built a Docker container that can be used with our repo; see the [installation instructions below](#docker-original-arxiv-version) for more instructions.

  **Pinball:** For the latest Hydrogym Pinball environment, please refer to the [Hydrogym repository](https://github.com/dynamicslab/hydrogym).
 To replicate our results, we forked a working commit from Hydrogym after Firedrake went through a major update.
-You can find that fork [here](https://github.com/nzolman/hydrogym/) and follow the installation instructions below
+You can find that fork [here](https://github.com/nzolman/hydrogym/) and follow the [devcontainer installation instructions below](#devcontainer-newer-hydrogym-versions).

  **3D Airfoil:** The 3D Airfoil HydroGym-GPU environment uses the multiphysics-Aerodyamishes Institut Aachen (m-AIA) solver and is not yet publicly accessible (as of August 2025).
  However, you can find all our code for training the environment at our companion [SINDy-RL_3DAirfoil](https://github.com/nzolman/SINDy-RL_3DAirfoil) repo.
 This also includes a custom PPO implementation in PyTorch that does not require RLib and is compatible with simulation environments that conform to the `gymnasium` environment API.
 Once the API is available, you can find instructions for how to use it.

 ## Installation
-This repository has only been tested on linux machines (Ubuntu).
-For issues with Mac/Windows, please leave a Git Issue.
-While there is no reason to suspect that this code will not work with other versions of Python 3.x, it has only been tested with Python=3.9.13, Python=3.10.6, and Python==3.10.12.
-For just using the algorithms with `gymnasium`, `dm_control`, or other easy-installation environments, you should be able to simply clone this repository and install from the requirements file.
-See "Local Installation" below.
-However, if you seek to use the fluids examples with Hydrogym, it is recommended you use a Docker container.

-**NOTE**: Between the original version on arXiv and February 2025, Hydrogym went through a major refactor.
-To use with the refactored version, we recommend you use the devcontainer (e.g. with VS Code).
-The original arXiv version of the paper uses the Docker container instructions below.
-To use the new Hydrogym repository (or the fork at https://github.com/nzolman/hydrogym/), follow the (devcontainer instructions below)[devcontainer-newer-hydrogym-versions].

 **NOTE**: `ray` has undergone several changes since the original onset of this project.
 This has only been tested with `ray==2.6.3` with `ray.rllib` and `ray.tune`.
 There is no expectation this code will be updated to accommodate later versions of ray.

 ### Local Install: `pip`